geekan/one-python/README.md

     * [virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper) - A set of extensions to virtualenv.

 #### IDE
 * [PyCharm](https://www.jetbrains.com/pycharm/) - Commercial Python IDE based on the IntelliJ platform by JetBrains.
-Free community edition available.
+Free community edition available. always be usefyl for your self